-You will find this writing on a banner at the front door of a studio complex at Jagakarsa area, Jakarta.
-It literally means, “(If you’re too) ashamed to greet, (it will be) difficult to create.” and it effectively shows the root value this particular art space holds.
-The studio complex, which was named Gudside, was designed to be a place for artists, architects, designers, students, and anyone who needs a space to do their creative projects.
+You will find these words on a banner on the door of Gudside, a studio complex located in the Jagakarsa area of Jakarta.
+It means, “(If you’re too) ashamed to greet, (it will be) difficult to create” and it reflects the philosophy that the art space holds.
+Gudside is a place where artists, architects, designers, students — anyone really — can do their creative projects.

-It is also the home for Gudskul, an educational platform aimed to maximise the learning opportunities about arts in the forms of collaboration and sharing.
+It is also the home of Gudskul, an educational platform that aims to maximise learning opportunities about the arts through collaboration and sharing.

-Gudskul was launched earlier in the year, on February 2019 and was built by three arts collectives, ruangrupa, Serrum, and Grafis Huru Hara.
-This collaboration came about since all three collectives strived for similar values when it comes to arts-based learning: collaboration.
-Supported by each collective’s experience and expertise, Gudskul was introduced as a shared art space and contemporary arts ecosystem that provided art-related classes, as well as holding events and exhibitions.
+Built by three art collectives, namely ruangrupa, Serrum and Grafis Huru Hara, Gudskul was launched in February.
+It came into existence because the collectives are strong believers in collaboration when it comes to arts-based learning.
+Supported by each collective’s experience and expertise, Gudskul is a shared art space and contemporary arts ecosystem that organises art-related classes, events and exhibitions.

 What inspired the initiative of this establishment?
-What do you seek out to achieve with Gudskul?
+What do you seek to achieve with Gudskul?

 Gudskul: Studies on Contemporary Art Collective and Ecosystem is an educational platform formed by three Jakarta-based collectives: ruangrupa, Serrum and Grafis Huru Hara.
-Since early 2000s, these collectives have been separately practicing collectivity in the contemporary art realm.
+Since the early 2000s, these collectives have been separately practising collectivity in the contemporary art realm.
 In 2015, they joined forces to form a common ecosystem, Gudang Sarinah Ekosistem.
-Learning from this working experience, Gudskul outlines a knowledge-sharing platform for everyone interested in the practice of similar approaches.
+Learning from this experience, Gudskul outlines a knowledge-sharing platform for anyone interested in the practice of similar approaches.

 Gudskul is a public art learning space.
-Why do you think such a space is necessary to have in Jakarta?
+Why do you think such a space is necessary in Jakarta?

-In the context of art development in Indonesia, especially in Jakarta, the emergence of artists collectives or alternative art spaces are always hand-in-hand with knowledge distribution program.
-This seems to be a response from us to answer the lack of access to contemporary art education, especially with regards to the practice of collaboration, collective and open art ecosystem development.
-In addition, taking a dual role as a space for sharing and learning always appears in the collective character of artists in general.
-Because, of course, we want a broader dialogue with the public and also to become more open to things happening around.
+In the context of arts development in Indonesia, especially in Jakarta, the emergence of artist collectives or alternative art spaces are always hand-in-hand with knowledge distribution programmes.
+This is our response to the lack of access to contemporary art education, especially with regard to the practice of collaboration, collective and open art ecosystem development.
+In addition, taking on a dual role as a space for sharing and learning always appears in the collective character of artists, in general.
+This is because we want a broader dialogue with the public and become more open to the things around us.

-How does Gudskul differ itself from any other art school or space?
+How does Gudskul differ from other art schools or spaces?

-Gudskul cannot provide a bachelor’s degree or a special degree of expertise, so from the beginning we did not try to “distinguish” ourselves from art schools in general.
-Moreover, the specificity of the subject of study we offer (collectivism and ecosystems art) directly has its own clear definition with other high institutions.
+Gudskul cannot provide a bachelor’s degree or a special degree of expertise.
+Right from the beginning, we did not try to “distinguish” ourselves from art schools.
+Moreover, the specificity of the subject of study we offer (collectivism and ecosystems art) has its own clear definition with other tertiary institutions.
 If other art schools offer degrees, Gudskul offers a network of friends and also access to jointly use the resources that we have as a larger collective.

-Some believe that the arts requires more talent than hard work.
+Some believe that the arts require more talent than hard work.
 Do you agree with this sentiment?

 No, we do not agree.
-Among us, it seems that no one has artistic talent anyway! ha ha.
-Moreover, addressing the development of art today, the problem of talent seems to be the priority of the umpteenth need.
+Among us, it seems that no one has artistic talent!
+Ha ha.
+Moreover, addressing the development of the arts today, the problem of talent seems to be the priority of the umpteenth need.

-First of all in our opinion is the ability to be relevant to your surroundings.
-Learning to be humble and friends with many people.
-Develop a desire to share and group.
+First, in our opinion, is the ability to be relevant to your surroundings.
+Learning to be humble and be friends with many people.
+Develop a desire to share and be in groups.

 But if most of us like to karaoke, it can be counted as talent, huh?

 To be successful?
-This question is difficult to answer, because the indicator of success is immense.
-If you intend to be successful in the art market, of course we do not know the answer.
-But yes like the previous answer, try to be relevant first in all the thoughts and artistic practices that we do.
-Moreover, we live in one of the hottest regions on the face of the earth, it seems that if it can be used as a measure of the quality of artists, success will follow (get a smile from your neighbours for example).
+This question is difficult to answer because the indicator of success is immense.
+If you intend to be successful in the art market, of course, we do not know the answer.
+But yes, like the previous answer, try to be relevant in all the thought and artistic practices that we do.
+Moreover, we live in one of the hottest regions on the face of the earth.
+It seems that if it can be used as a measure of the quality of artists, success will follow (get a smile from your neighbours, for example).

 What are some hopes you have for the art scene in Jakarta, and how do you hope to contribute to this narrative with Gudskul?

-Since the beginning of our three collective, our hopes are still the same, the Jakarta art scene can be a laboratory that supports young artists-curators to express themselves, develop methods of working together, and grow as a resilient art ecosystem.
+Since the beginning of our three collectives, our hopes are still the same: that the Jakarta art scene can be a laboratory that supports young artists-curators to express themselves, develop methods of working together, and grow as a resilient art ecosystem.